donotWork/DLCV-project/README.md

 Training the RetinexNet code, for generating well lit images from low light images.

 Save all the codes in the main dir your system, and run the code.

+# Run
+## RetinexNet
+Train the RetinexNet model on the RetinexNet data whose download link is provided to you.
+After training the model, run the prediction model on the dark_face dataset, to get the relit images for the darkface dataset.

+## Objection Detection
+After getting relit images of darkface dataset.
+Split the darkface dataset, using the data split code provided in the repo.
+> [!NOTE]
+> It will only split data into 2 parts, so run the code twice, first for train val split and then for val test split, but change the folder paths in the code, accordingly.
+> The labels will be split together with the data only.